-MCRC confirms hospitals bases with the medical school and the programmes will aim to facilitate placements for students close to their bases during their period of viva-preparation, ensuring minimum disruption to both programmes.
+For UoM, MCRC confirms hospitals bases with the medical school and the programmes will aim to facilitate placements for students close to their bases during their period of viva-preparation, ensuring minimum disruption to both programmes.
+University of Leeds (UoL) students can request student placement allocations and preferences and UoL will help to support them to minimise disruption.